1834: Hendrik de Cock's Return to the True Church

 Contending for the Faith is a companion volume to Hanko's Portraits of Faithful Saints, a book of short biographies of the defenders of the truth from as far back as AD 100.

-Herman Hanko served as a minister in the Protestant Reformed Churches from 1955 to 1965, when he was appointed to serve as professor in the Protestant Reformed Seminary in Grandville, MI.
+Herman Hanko (1930-2024) served as a minister in the Protestant Reformed Churches from 1955 to 1965, when he was appointed to serve as professor in the Protestant Reformed Seminary in Grandville, MI.
 He served in that capacity until his retirement in 2001.
-He continues to lecture widely in the USA, the United Kingdom, and other countries, including Singapore and the Philippines.
+Until his passing in April 2024, he continued to lecture widely in the USA, the United Kingdom, and other countries, including Singapore and the Philippines.
+He is the author of several RFPA books.

-• 392 pages
+- 392 pages

-• hardcover
+- hardcover

-• ISBN 978-1-936054-01-5
+- ISBN 978-1-936054-01-5

-Corrupting the Word of God: The History of the Well-meant offer
+Corrupting the Word of God: The History of the Well-Meant Offer

 $24.95